Dasa1/Memory-game/README.md

 ## Getting Started

-These instructions will explain u how to
+These instructions will explain how to run and test this game

 ### Prerequisites